Humans learn to communicate within days of arriving into this world. For instance, a newborn arching his back is a sign that he wants to be picked up.

 While you read, point to each word with your finger as you speak it, and pronounce each word clearly.

 Soon, you will find that your child will say select lines with you.
-When s/he does, stop saying it and let him/her have all the fun!
+When s/he does, stop saying it and let him/her become a part of the story!

 If s/he is a reluctant participant, prompting should give encouragement: “What does the wolf say?” for example.